mtgjson/mtgjson-website/docs/changelogs/mtggraphql/index.md

 ### Announcements

-With this release of MTGGraphQL we've stablized the application and finally added prices!
-Become a patron today at our <a href="https://www.patreon.com/MTGJSON" class="link-inline-image patreon" target="_blank" rel="noreferrer noopener">Patreon</a> and get access to our GraphQL service.
+With this release of MTGGraphQL we've stablized the application and added prices!
+Become a patron today at our <a href="https://www.patreon.com/MTGJSON" class="link-inline-image patreon" target="_blank" rel="noreferrer noopener">Patreon</a> and get access to our [MTGGraphQL](/mtggraphql/) service.

 ### Prices (New)